jwashek/jwashek.github.io.NEW/_posts/2020-10-24-htb-blunder-writeup.md

 This box was pretty simple and easy one to fully compromise.
 Good learning path to:
 * BLUDIT CMS 3.9.2 Brute-force Mitigation Bypass
-* BLUDIT CMS 3.9.2 Directory Traversal Exaploit
+* BLUDIT CMS 3.9.2 Directory Traversal Exploit
 * CVE-2019-14287 - Sudo Restriction Bypass

 ## Recon